Video Comments Would Be A Waste Of Time

-Video comments are, in general, a major time waster because of our hectic schedules.
-Recording it, uploading it, and then having to sit there and view it; do you notice how much time that’s taking up?
-You might as well just type your comment out and save readers the trouble.
-Readers barely have enough time to read an entire blog post, let alone sit and watch a video with a response that could’ve been typed out for scanning purposes.
+Video comments are, in general, a major time waster compared to text.
+Thinking of what to say, recording it, uploading it, and then watching it takes up a lot of time for the average internet user.
+You’re better off saving everyone some time by typing out your comment.
+Readers barely have enough time to read an entire blog post, let alone sit and watch a video with a response that could’ve been typed out.

 Seesmic Decline